scidsg/theprettywiki/README.md

 ![wiki-cover](https://user-images.githubusercontent.com/28545431/235380727-52cdb8b3-800e-4241-a5a6-5537b6a51c7a.png)

 The Pretty Wiki builds on top of Mediawiki's Vector 2022 skin.
-It includes accessibility guidelines from https://accessibility.digital.gov/visual-design/typography/ :
+It includes a new homepage and accessibility improvements from the guidelines published by Digitial.gov.

-- Use a large enough font size for body text so that people can comfortably read.
-- Maintain a line length that promotes comfortable reading.
-- Choose a typeface that emphasizes clarity and legibility.

 Additionally, our body typeface is from the Braille Institute, called Atkinson Hyperlegible, a font made to be legible for people with low vision.
-Headings use Merriweather, a font designed to be pleasant to read on screens.
-It features a very large x-height, slightly condensed letterforms, mild diagonal stress, sturdy serifs, and open forms.

-Our paragraphs are easier to read with its max-width set to 640px, font-size 1rem/16px, and line-height 1.6.
-Headings use a higher contrast type-scale, and a few additional stylistic modifications.

 These simple style changes will transform your Wiki experience.